 - For heart-health benefits: aiming to include more fish, for instance, is a great idea in terms of overall health and longevity.
 But you will only do this if, like me, you make the effort (it’s too easy to just keep having chicken or meat for dinner).
 I find going to my local fishmonger and buying in bulk, to freeze, is the only way.
 Seafood contains a range of nutrients, notably the omega-3 fatty acids, EPA and DHA, present in oily fish such as tuna, mackerel and salmon.
 Eating about 8 ounces of seafood per week (for instance, two fish dinners and one or two lunches) contributes to the prevention of heart disease.
 The health benefits from consuming seafood outweigh the health risk associated with mercury, a heavy metal found in seafood in varying levels, and if you eat a variety of fish there should be no cause for concern.

 - To benefit fully from amino-acids: Because protein comprises up to 20 different amino acids, each source contains a different amino acid profile (which either has some or all of those aminos in different proportions).
 When we digest protein, what our body actually absorbs and utilizes are those amino acids.
 Each one plays a different role in the body, from building and repairing various tissues, performing vital metabolic processes and even regulating gene expression.
 We need a variety off amino acids to live and thrive.
-For a chart showing the different amounts of protein in a variety of foods, visit the BNF’s page.

 - Better budgeting: plant protein is usually cheaper than animal protein.
 Getting a portion of your protein from plants offsets the cost and allows you to focus on high quality protein (for instance, organic mince or grass-fed and pasture-raised animals).
 Another good idea, in terms of cost and optimum nutrition, is to reduce the meat content in some of your meals and, instead, to mix in some lentils or red kidney beans (for instance, in a chilli or make a spag bol with half meat, half lentils).
 Another point to mention here is that reducing meat consumption is also known to contribute towards environmental efforts since we know that methane emissions from cattle create greenhouse gases that has led to global warming so mixing in more plant-based proteins to our meals could help the planet too.